 IMPORTANT DOCUMENT!
-PLEASE STUDY CAREFULLY BEFORE SIGNING!
+PLEASE STUDY CAREFULLY BEFORE SIGNING! 香港保險業聯會 This is an IMPORTANT PART of the Code of Practice for Life Insurance Replacement ("Code") and the Minimum

-This is an IMPORTANT PART of the Code of Practice for Life Insurance Replacement ("Code") and the Minimum Requirements as specified by the Insurance Authority under the Insurance Companies Ordinance ("Minimum Requirements") but does not form part of the application/proposal.
+Requirements as specified by the Insurance Authority under the Insurance Companies Ordinance ("Minimum Requirements") but does not form part of the application/proposal.
 Please refer to the Explanatory Notes before completing this Form.

-Name of the Insurer of the New Life Insurance Policy : Application/Proposal Number : Name of Applicant/Proposer : HKID Card/Passport No. of Applicant/Proposer : SECTION A 1. a) Have you replaced in the past 12 months any or a substantial part of your existing life insurance policy(ies) with the above application/proposal?
+Name of the Insurer of the New Life Insurance Policy : \\\\\ Application/Proposal Number : Name of Applicant/Proposer : HKID Card/Passport No. of Applicant/Proposer : SECTION A 1. a) Have you replaced\ in the past 12 months any or a substantial part of your existing life insurance policy(ies) with the above application/proposal?
 Yes (Please go to Section B) No (Please answer question b below) b) Do you intend to replace in the next 12 months any or a substantial part of your existing life insurance policy(ies) with the above application/proposal?
-Yes (Please go to Section B) No (Please read carefully and sign the Declaration in this Section only) Declaration by the Applicant/Proposer: I realize if I answer "No" to both questions above but indeed, i) the above-mentioned application/proposal has replaced any or a substantial part of my existing life insurance policy(ies) in the past 12 months; or ii) my current intention is to replace any or a substantial part of my existing life insurance policy(ies) within the next 12 months by the above-mentioned application/proposal, I may jeopardize my future right of redress if I find later that I have been disadvantaged because of such replacement.
-I hereby authorize the Insurer of the new life insurance policy to give the Insurance Agents Registration Board, the Hong Kong Confederation of Insurance Brokers, the Professional Insurance Brokers Association, the Insurance Authority, the Hong Kong Federation of Insurers, the insurer(s) of the life insurance policy(ies) that is/are being or has/have been replaced (if applicable) or other parties, as required for proper administration/implementation/execution of the Code and the Minimum Requirements, a copy of this Form and any related records or information.
-Notes: Please refer to clause C of the Explanatory Notes for the definition of "Replacement".
-SECTION B Attention: A policyholder would usually suffer losses if he/she chooses to replace his/her existing life insurance policy(ies), especially within the first few years of the policy term.
-The intent of this Form is to ensure that the Agent/Broker has already explained to you in detail any real and potential disadvantages in replacing your existing life insurance policy(ies).
-You are advised to study the pamphlet titled "Life Insurance Policy Replacement - What you need to know" issued by the Insurance Authority and provided by the Agent/Broker before you complete this Form.
+Yes (Please go to Section B) No (Please read carefully and sign the Declaration in this Section only) Declaration by the Applicant/Proposer : I realize if I answer "No" to both questions above but indeed, the above-mentioned application/proposal has replaced any or a substantial part of my existing i) life insurance policy(ies) in the past 12 months; or ii) my current intention is to replace any or a substantial part of my existing life insurance policy(ies) within the next 12 months by the above-mentioned application/proposal, I may jeopardize my future right of redress if I find later that I have been disadvantaged because of such replacement.
+I hereby authorize the Insurer of the new life insurance policy to give the Insurance Agents Registration Board, the Hong Kong Confederation of Insurance Brokers, the Professional Insurance Brokers Association, the Insurance Authority, the Hong Kong Federation of Insurance, the insurer(s) of the life insurance policy(ies) that is/are being or has/have been replaced (if applicable) or other parties, as required for proper administration/ implementation/execution of the Code and the Minimum Requirements, a copy of this Form and any related records or information.
+(D / M / Y) Date Signature of the Applicant/Proposer \ Notes: Please refer to clause C of the Explanatory Notes for the definition of "Replacement".